 I am a pansexual, polyamorous queer fat femme.
 My research, conference presentations, and teaching at Salem focus on gender expression and sexual orientation as identity categories that are constructed through dress practices and consumerism.
 I am currently mentoring a group of trans writing consultants at Salem College who are creating and curating the Trans Embodiment Zine project.

-- I am both a practitioner and researcher of the practice of writing.
-My most recent scholarly publication, Wearing Multimodal Composition: The Case for Examining Dress Practices in the Writing Classroom, showcases how I see dress practices and writing practices as intertwined.
-I have also been involved in an ongoing research project about graduate writing since 2011; this project has spun out a journal article, special issue, and edited collection (all forthcoming in Across the Disciplines).
+I am both a practitioner and researcher of the practice of writing.
+My article, "Wearing Multimodal Composition: The Case for Examining Dress Practices in the Writing Classroom," showcases how I see dress practices and writing practices as intertwined.
+I have been involved in an ongoing research project about graduate writing since 2011; this project has spun out a journal article, special issue, and edited collection (all forthcoming in Across the Disciplines).
 I am also currently working on a number of collaborative pieces, including "Writing the Self: Trans Zine Making in Appalachia" with my writing consultants for an edited collection about Queer Appalachia and a piece about embodiment in the classroom for Feminist Teacher with colleagues at multiple institutions.

-INTERESTED IN EVERYDAY LIFE
+[INTERESTED IN EVERYDAY LIFE]